Guide

 • SMTP relays require firewall rules -- your runner needs outbound access to port 587 or 465, which many enterprise networks block

-• Gmail and Outlook block basic auth -- Google disabled "less secure app access" in September 2024; Microsoft is deprecating basic auth for SMTP
+• Gmail and Outlook block basic auth -- Google disabled "less secure app access" in September 2024; Microsoft deprecated basic auth for Exchange Online SMTP in January 2023

 • Credentials in CI secrets -- SMTP passwords rot, and rotating them means updating every pipeline